An interpretable neural network-based non-proportional odds model for ordinal regression: Abstract

 \section{Abstract}

 This study proposes an interpretable neural network-based non-proportional odds model (N$^3$POM) for ordinal regression.
-N$^3$POM is different from conventional approaches to ordinal regression with non-proportional models in several ways: (1) N$^3$POM is designed to directly handle continuous responses, whereas standard methods typically treat de facto ordered continuous variables as discrete, (2) instead of estimating response-dependent finite coefficients of linear models from discrete responses as is done in conventional approaches, we train a non-linear neural network to serve as a coefficient function.
+N$^3$POM is different from conventional approaches to ordinal regression with non-proportional models in several ways: (1) N$^3$POM is defined for both continuous and discrete responses, whereas standard methods typically treat the ordered continuous variables as if they are discrete, (2) instead of estimating response-dependent finite-dimensional coefficients of linear models from discrete responses as is done in conventional approaches, we train a non-linear neural network to serve as a coefficient function.
 Thanks to the neural network, N$^3$POM offers flexibility while preserving the interpretability of conventional ordinal regression.
 We establish a sufficient condition under which the predicted conditional cumulative probability locally satisfies the monotonicity constraint over a user-specified region in the covariate space.
 Additionally, we provide a monotonicity-preserving stochastic (MPS) algorithm for effectively training the neural network.
 We apply N$^3$POM to several real-world datasets.

 \textbf{Keywords:} Continuous ordinal regression, Non-proportional odds model, Neural network